In June 2016 we moved into our new location, 700 Rayovac Dr., Suite 212, on the west side of Madison.

 Meeting, Class, and Studio Spaces

-The new PhotoMidwest / Center for Photography at Madison’s meeting/studio/classrooms, digital lab, wet darkroom, and gallery spaces are located at 700 Rayovac Dr., Suite 212, on the west side Madison, Wisconsin.
+PhotoMidwest / Center for Photography at Madison’s meeting/studio/classrooms, digital lab, wet darkroom, and gallery spaces are located at 700 Rayovac Dr., Suite 212, on the west side Madison, Wisconsin.

-Equipment includes a 4K capable 65" flat panel display with HDMI inputs that is mounted on a mobile cart, an LCD projector with VGA and HDMI inputs, DisplayPort to HDMI adapters, two loudspeakers, a large projection screen, and folding tables of various sizes for classes, meetings, and receptions.
+Equipment includes a 4K capable 65" flat panel display with HDMI inputs that is mounted on a mobile cart, an LCD projector with VGA and HDMI inputs, DisplayPort to HDMI adapters, a large wall-mounted projection screen, and folding tables of various sizes for classes, meetings, and receptions.
 Wireless Internet access is available.
 Both folding and stacked chairs offer seating for over 30 people.
-The refrigerator is stocked with refreshments.
+The refrigerator is stocked with non-alcoholic refreshments.
 The PhotoMidwest library is available on open shelves; it includes books on photography methods, collections of photographs and books by PhotoMidwest members.

 Bring a print ready image in on a USB flash drive and the PhotoMidwest printer docents will help you preview your image on the calibrated monitor.
 A few easy steps and you'll have a lab-quality test strip or full print, and at a fraction of the cost of commercial labs.
-The Digital Lab also has flat-bed scanners capable of scanning film negatives or transparencies from 35mm film up to large format as well as prints.
+The Digital Lab also has an Epson flat-bed scanner capable of scanning film negatives or transparencies from 35mm film up to large format as well as prints.